Nutrition of arugula includes all that of the dark-green leafy vegetables.

-It grows year round in a mild climate, but does best in colder weather like most of the cabbage family.
-It's not particularly sensitive to frost.
+It grows year-round in a mild climate, and does well in colder weather like most of the cabbage family.
+It is not particularly sensitive to frost.

-All these dark green leafy vegetables have differences in nutritional
+All these dark-green leafy vegetables have differences in nutritional

 content; one has more folate, another like kale is rich in lutein for

-of them as we can obtain.
+of them as we can lay our hands on.